Louis Armstrong’s Black & Blues – TIFF 2022

 Louis Armstrong's Black & Blues

-Audio diaries help to dispel the myths about jazz legend in Louis Armstrong's Black & Blues.
+Audio diaries help to dispel the myths about jazz legend in Armstrong’s Black & Blues.
 Known for his trumpeting and deep, raspy voice, Louis Armstrong was viewed by many as the Prime Minister of the world of jazz.
 However, Louis Armstrong was never public about his opinions or politics, resulting in a younger, more radical generation perceiving him as overly accommodating to a white audience.
 With the help of audio diaries recorded as his home, the man behind the musician can surface.

 Louis Armstrong’s Black & Blues is a documentary about the legendary jazz musician directed by journalist Sacha Jenkins.
 In addition to telling the story of Louis Armstrong’s five-decade-long career, the film uses audio recordings to illustrate the real man behind Armstrong’s always-smiling public persona.
 The film also features personal journal entries by Louis Armstrong, narrated by the rapper Nas.